ddttom/doc2web/user-manual.md

 A: The HTML output attempts to preserve styling, but complex layouts may differ slightly.

 **Q: How does doc2web handle Table of Contents and Index sections?**
 A: These navigation elements are automatically detected and properly decorated with appropriate styling in the output.
 This maintains their visual structure while preventing unnecessary duplication in web formats.
+The tool preserves TOC leader lines, page numbers, and proper indentation for different levels.

+**Q: How does doc2web handle hierarchical lists?**
+A: The tool maintains proper nesting of multi-level lists, preserves numbering formats, correctly indents sub-items, and handles special cases like "Rationale for Resolution" paragraphs between list items.

 **Q: Can doc2web convert to PDF?**
 A: No, only Markdown and HTML outputs are currently supported.